 You might not have seen Adam around Yerkes Observatory very much because he truly worked astronomer’s hours.
 Adam joined the outreach staff in 2017 as the lead educator for the Live Show to the Tokyo Science Museum and an operator of the 24 inch telescope.
 Adam studied physics at Carthage College where he developed a strong interest in planetarium program design and management.
 He also works part time for the Horwitz DeRemer Planetarium.
 Adam is putting this interest and experience to good use at GLAS leading planetarium programs with the Starlab recently donated to GLAS by the Door Peninsula Astronomical Society.
 Adam helps out with almost every program at GLAS.
 Look for Adam under the dome and out in the community at star parties, summer classes and special events.

 It’s hard to decide where to put Katya; she’s here so much that it seems inaccurate to call her a volunteer.
 Katya has infinite enthusiasm for anything related to astronomy/STEAM.
 She was an intern at Yerkes Observatory for the last two summers prior to the closing, involved in accessibilizing astronomy for blind and low-vision students through IDATA, being Intern Supervisor, writing code to learn about asteroids, and running nighttime viewings through the largest refracting telescope in the world.
-A recent graduate of the University of Chicago, she will be pursuing a PhD in astronomy & astrophysics at the University of Michigan.
+A recent graduate of the University of Chicago, she is a 1st year PhD student in astronomy & astrophysics at the University of Michigan studying galaxy mergers and stellar halos.

 Yerkes Observatory was almost a second home for Alex.
 After having spent multiple summers as an intern he then came back for a third summer with GLAS after the closing.
 He has worked on numerous projects over the course of three years including the IDATA project, LENSS, and the GLAS website.
 Alex continues his involvement with GLAS by volunteering at events and managing the site you are using right now!